mukkuchagit/Python_Project/README.md

      * b.
 Name of input *fasta* file (no-hit file from second BLAST run)
      * c.
 Name of the file which you want to create for BLAST hits
      * d.
 Name of the file which you want to create for BLAST non-hits (which will be gene model for the organism)

+7. Now, the files from first hit and second hit will be the annotations for the transcriptome, and third non-hit will be model genes specific to that organism.

 ##References
 1.	[https://en.wikipedia.org/wiki/RNA-Seq](https://en.wikipedia.org/wiki/RNA-Seq)